 On July 21, 2020, the D.C.
 Circuit Court of Appeals granted OTF's motion for injunction pending appeal in its lawsuit challenging Pack’s attempted purge of the non-profit’s Board of Directors and key officers.
-The ruling, a significant win for OTF, temporarily enjoins Pack from taking any other action to control OTF and confirms the status of the organization's Board of Directors and acting CEO Laura Cunningham pending resolution of the appeal.
+The ruling, a significant win for OTF, temporarily enjoined Pack from taking any other action to control OTF and confirmed the status of the organization's Board of Directors and acting CEO Laura Cunningham pending resolution of the appeal.
 Yet despite the unanimous Court order, Pack and USAGM continued to withhold critical Congressionally allocated internet freedom funds from OTF.
 As a result, on July 31, OTF was forced to issue stop-work orders to 49 of its 60 internet freedom projects, impacting 80% of the organization's essential work helping human rights advocates, journalists, and members of the most vulnerable communities.

-On October 14, in another major legal win for OTF, the Superior Court of the District of Columbia granted summary judgment in a lawsuit brought by the DC Attorney General challenging Pack’s attempted purge of OTF’s Board of Directors and key officers.
+On October 14, in another major legal win for OTF, the Superior Court of the District of Columbia granted summary judgment in a lawsuit brought by the DC Attorney General challenging Pack’s attempted purge.
 At issue in the case was whether Pack, as CEO of USAGM, had the authority to remove OTF’s bipartisan, expert Board of Directors and install a replacement Board of his own.
-In granting DC Attorney General Karl A. Racine’s motion, the Court decisively held that Pack has no such right.
+In granting DC Attorney General Karl A. Racine’s motion, the Court decisively held that Pack had no such right.
 The remaining cases were ultimately resolved in a manner favorable to OTF.

 Everyday, journalists, political dissidents, human rights defenders, and members of the most vulnerable communities across the globe trust their lives to OTF-supported technology and organizing, including: